 It’s a good time of year to visit Banff for hiking; the trails start to get popular in June.
-Though many are still a little wet and muddy.
+Though many are still a little wet and muddy and the high elevation ones will still have snow.
 However, even though day temperatures are pretty high (we’re talking highs of 21°C), once the sun goes down, it’s still very cold, hovering just above 2°C. It’s a good idea to bring some wet weather clothes since there’s the chance of getting caught in a shower.
-We climbed Mount Athabasca in June, and it was still very much winter up there.

-The good news is the glacier lakes are now thawed.
+The good news is the glacier lakes have just thawed.
 Lake Moraine access road opens by early June and you’ll finally be able to see the majestic body of water.
 The bad news?
 Crowds are coming.

 By mid June parking at some of the main sites becomes an issue, and you’ll definitely need to secure camping spaces early during this time.
 Prices in Banff creep up, up, and up, but it’s still not as bad as July.

 July is without a doubt one of the best times to visit Banff.
 It is a beautiful summer month in Banff.
 Rainfall is low and if you’re lucky your vacation will be filled with sunshine and long days.